Mahoba district: Demographics

 At the time of the 2011 Census of India, 65.50% of the population in the district spoke Hindi and 33.63% Bundeli as their first language.

 Politics

-It is a part of the Mahoba Assembly constituency.
+There are two Vidhan Sabha constituencies in this district: Mahoba and Charkhari.
+Both are part of Hamirpur Lok Sabha constituency.
+In 2017 Uttar Pradesh Legislative Assembly election, Rakesh Kumar Goswami was elected from Mahoba, re-elected in 2022.
+While Brijbhushan Rajpoot was elected from Charkhari in the 2022 Uttar Pradesh Legislative Assembly election.